 2020 has thrust us into a new decade and an unprecedented era.
-The crisis we face requires changes to habits and new ways of thinking.
+The current crisis we face requires changes to habits and new ways of thinking.
 Payment is one of the most common hand-to-hand interactions, and it can be difficult to remain hygienic in areas such as pubs and shops when it comes time to pay.
-Here are just a few ways K-Pay’s wearable contactless payment devices can help keep you safe.
+Here are just a few ways K-pay’s wearable contactless payment wearables can help keep you safe.

-According to a 2014 study by Mastercard, many Europeans believe that handling cash, banknotes or coins is a dirty practice.
+According to a 2014 study by Mastercard, many Europeans believe that handling cash, bank notes or coins is a dirty practice.
 In fact, nearly two-thirds of Europeans believe that cash is dirtier than public transport, door handles, communal food and vending machines.
 98% also say we would change our lifestyle to become more hygienic, with the majority of Europeans saying they use card or contactless payment over cash in order to be more hygienic.
-Our K-Pay devices take hygiene to an even safer level.
+Our K-pay wearables take hygiene to an even safer level.
 There’s no touching the same keypad as anyone else or even touching your card.
-Just a flick of the wrist and you’re done.
+Just a flick of the wrist and your payment is made.

 Luckily, with K-pay there’s no need to consider.
-Contactless can completely replace physical notes, with no risk to monetary safety.
-Our products can easily be wiped down after use, just like a watch or any other piece of jewellery.
+Contactless payments completely replace physical notes, with no risk to monetary safety.
+Our wearables can easily be wiped down after use, just like a watch or any other piece of jewellery.

-K-Pay is safe for both hygiene and bank accounts.
-Our wearable devices are hypoallergenic and easily cleaned, and comes with the same protections as any contactless payment.
-For the next generation of payment, perfect for the modern world- try K-Pay today.
+K-pay is safe for both hygiene and bank accounts.
+Our wearables are hypoallergenic and easily cleaned, and come with the same fraud protection as your bank card.
+For this new generation of payment, perfect for the modern world- try K-pay today.